medikoo/type/README.md

 ##### `string/coerce`

 Restricted string coercion.
-Returns `null` for non-values or non implicitly coercible (to string) values
+Returns string presentation for every value that follows below constraints

+-   is implicitly coercible to string
+-   is neither`null` nor `undefined`
+-   its `toString` method is not `Object.prototype.toString`

+For all other values `null` is returned

 ```javascript
 const stringCoerce = require("type/string/coerce");